pantheon-systems/documentation/source/content/guides/migrate/acquia/05-migrate.md

 reviewed: "2021-06-15"
 ---

-Pantheon provides a acquia path for migrating existing sites to the platform, which begins by clicking the **Migrate Existing Site** button on the User Dashboard.
+Pantheon provides an Acquia path for migrating existing sites to the platform.
+This process begins by clicking the **Migrate Existing Site** button on the User Dashboard.

 <Partial file="migrate/migrate-drupal.md" />

-If the migration is not successful, review [Troubleshooting](troubleshooting), or [contact Support](/guides/support/contact-support/) and include a link to the Site Dashboard and any details you can provide, such as where you are migrating the site from.
+Review [Troubleshooting](troubleshooting) or [contact Support](/guides/support/contact-support/) if the migration is unsuccessful.
+Include a link to the Site Dashboard and any details you can provide, such as where you are migrating the site from.